Medicare has a variety of enrollment periods.

 During this time you may choose any company and plan letter and you are guaranteed coverage.

-If you have a medical condition that might be a decline with some of these companies, it will be entirely waived during this period.
+If you have a medical condition that might cause a decline with some of these companies, it will be entirely waived during this period.
 So don’t miss it!

 With most companies, you can also apply for a Medigap plan anywhere from 3-6 months prior to your Medicare effective date.